whrui720/conwaypngs/README.md

 # Conway's Game of Life PNG Generator

-This project generates a sequence of PNG images representing the evolution of Conway's Game of Life on a 100x100 grid.
+This project generates a sequence of PNG images representing the evolution of Conway's Game of Life on predefined grid.
+Initializations can be set in csv format; one caveat is that additional padding of 0's (empty/dead cells) must exist if that specific cell, at any step, is alive.

 ## How to Run